adarshgeorge/Python_SSH_Access_WhatsApp_Alert/README.md

 ### Create an account in Twilio:  https://www.twilio.com/
--Note the Account SDI and Token
+Note the Account SDI and Token
--To setup the account visit the URL:https://www.twilio.com/docs/sms/whatsapp/quickstart/python
+To setup the account visit the URL:https://www.twilio.com/docs/sms/whatsapp/quickstart/python